Ithirahad/StarMade-Guides/docs/04-manufacturing/01-factories.md

 3. The second factory will now draw needed materials from the first automatically.

 With a properly linked chain, you place raw materials into the bottom factory and the top factory outputs the final product — everything in between is handled automatically.

+## Accelerating production

+By default, factories can only process one item at a time.
+If you plan on building a mighty star cruiser to conquer the universe, this is extremely slow!
+Factory Enhancers are extremely useful blocks that allow you to batch-process multiples of an item at once using a single Factory.
+Each Factory Enhancer represents one extra item/block your Factory can produce at once.
+Pressing `C` on the factory and `V` on a Factory Enhancer links it to the factory. `Shift`+`V` can link entire groups of enhancers at once.

+Only one Factory can make use of any given Factory Enhancer block(s) at a time.

+If you have a heavily-enhanced factory but only need 1 of something, you can set a production limit in the factory's UI panel.

 ## Factory Manager